Rutan has eXPERTISE IN RESOLVING STATE AND LOCAL REGULATORY CHALLENGES.

 That said, public service is also inherent in our firm’s DNA.
 We have been integrally involved in the practice of public sector law since A.W.
-Rutan opened his law office in 1906.
-In fact, our founding partners were pioneers in establishing several cities and water districts in Southern California.
+Our founding partners were pioneers in establishing several cities and water districts in Southern California.

 We currently represent scores of public agencies as general counsel, city attorney or special counsel.
 Our clients include cities, school and community college districts, water districts, public finance authorities, community service districts, counties, and other local governmental entities.
 The firm’s local government representation extends from advising agencies in public meetings, to representing entities in regulatory, transactional, finance and inter-governmental matters, to prosecuting and defending local agencies in litigation or administrative proceedings covering the entire spectrum of public law.

 - Regulatory Permitting, federal, state and local regulations and permitting requirements relating to endangered and threatened species, coastal resources, wetlands, historic preservation, archaeological and paleontological resources and mineral extraction

 - Economic development laws including redevelopment, infill, and local incentive programs

 - State and federal regulations relating to hazardous waste, including toxic tort litigation and real property transactions raising environmental law issues

 - Affordable housing projects including federal, state and local housing regulations, and grant, loan and financing programs